 Here are 5 ways to make your tyres last longer.

 Driving with the low pressure is one of the fastest ways to eat up your tyre's lifespan, not to mention it increases fuel consumption.
 Make it a priority to check your tyre pressure on a regular basis and inflate them according to your specific vehicle manufacturer's recommendations.
 This is usually printed on the vehicle door placard, or in your owner's manual.
 Ensure that you do not over-fill your tyres as this can cause uneven wear on the tread and poor traction.

 2. Rotate them regularly

 Whether or not you notice signs of wear and tear, your tyres should be rotated every 5,000 to 10,000 km respective of your driving habits.
 This is because your front and rear tyres do different jobs, so rotating them is necessary to even out wear and tear and to maximise tyre life.
-You can learn more about different tyre rotation procedures in his post by Bridgestone.

 3. Align them regularly